 What were your mistakes?
-Were you too anxious?
+Were you too excited?
 Did you go out too fast?
-Incorporated too many surges?

 Did you bonk?
 Were you unprepared for the course?

 What would you change in the future?
-Would you have arrived to your race venue sooner?
+Would you have arrived earlier?
 Packed different race gear?

-If you’re bouncing back from a bad race, remember, bad races happen to good athletes but it shouldn’t demoralize you for long.
-In your post-race review, you’ll find some wins and losses-both of which will help you grow as an athlete.
+If you’re bouncing back from a bad race, remember, bad races happen to good athletes.